Deduplicate Across Salesforce Leads and Contacts

 On the When tab, you should use Run Now the first time you apply these changes to Salesforce.

-Save Templates and Setup Automation to Maintain Formatting
+Save Templates and Setup Automation

 By automating with a template, you'll save time and ensure that your leads and contacts are merging consistently on an ongoing basis.

-Under Step 5, click the Review button, and select Update mode.
+Under Step 5, click the Review button and select Update mode.

-On the When tab, select Automate, and configure the frequency you'd like the template to run.
+On the When tab, select Automate and configure the frequency you'd like the template to run.
 When finished, click Schedule.

 Set schedule for automation